skynet64/shell/README.md

-### Shell
+# Shell

-1. Launch
+### Launch
 Start command: `python3 shell.py`.
-2. Supported commands
+### Supported commands

-2.1 cd
+1. cd

     Changes working directory.

     Syntax: `cd directory_name`.

-2.2 pwd
+2. pwd

     Prints path to current working directory.

     Syntax: `pwd`.

-2.3 ls
+3. ls

     Prints all files in directory.

     Syntax: `ls [-a] [-l] [directory_name]`.

     Parameter `-a` prints all files including files that starts with '.' (except for '.' and '..').

     Parameter `-l` also prints sizes of files and their type.

-2.4 mkdir
+4. mkdir

     Creates new directory.

     Syntax: `mkdir directory_name`.

-2.5 rmdir
+5. rmdir

     Removes directory.

     Syntax: `rmdir [-r] directory_name`.

     Parameter `-r`  removes all content of a directory recursively

-2.6 cp
+6. cp

     Copies file / directory.

     Syntax: `cp source destination`.

-2.7 mv
+7. mv

     Moves file / directory.

     Syntax: `mv source destination`.

-2.8 rm
+8. rm

     Removes file.

     Syntax: `rm file_name`.

-2.9 export
+9. export

     Changes / shows environment variables.

     Syntax: `export [variable] [value]`.

     If 2 parameters are passed then it assigns `value` to `variable`.

     If 1 parameter is passed then it shows value of `variable`.

     If 0 parameters are passed then it shows all variables and their values.

-2.10 unset
+10. unset

     Removes environment variable.

     Syntax: `unset variable`.

-2.11 echo
+11. echo

     Prints specified string or variable value.

     Syntax: `echo param1 param2 ...`.

     If parameter starts with '$' then it tries to print value of variable.

-2.12 Running programs
+12. Running programs

     Syntax: `prog_name param1 param2 ...`.

-3. Input / Output redirection
+### Input / Output redirection

 Syntax: `cmd1 params1 | cmd2 params2 | ... | cmdN paramsN [< input] [>|1>|>>|1>> output] [>|2>|>>|2>> error]`.